On the heterogeneous spread of COVID-19 in Chile: Methodology

 \subsection{Parameter fitting strategy: Resolution of inverse problem}

-The implementation of the mathematical model and resolution of the parameter-fitting inverse problem was performed in Matlab version R2018a.

-We determined the set of parameter that best describes the different regions for each epidemiological period by minimizing a cost functional $J$.
-This functional is, in principle, proportional to the mean square error between simulated curves and raw data.
-This functional $J$ represent the accumulated difference between the number of $Infected$, $Deaths$, and $Recovered$ cases (using the established initial parameters Table S3), and the corresponding extracted from the raw data in the official repositories in each region.
+We determined the set of \Ri{parameters} that best describes the \Ri{observed national dynamics (with regional resolution)} by minimizing \Ri{a} cost \Ri{functional} $J^k$ for each of the $k$ epidemiological periods $T_k = [t_{i}^{k},t_f^{k}]$ as described in Table~\ref{tab:periods}.
+This functional \Ri{accounts for the total MSE (mean squared error) between} the number of infected $I$, deaths $D$, and recovered $R$ cases and raw data \Ri{obtained from official repositories~\cite{MINSAL}}. \Ri{Structurally, $J^k$ includes the three contributions:}